 Worried about that career gap?
 Wondering how best to represent it on your C.V?
-Read on as our consultant Rose gives insight into these gaps, the different scenarios and how best to go about finding a role following a gap. #AskRose
+Read on as we give insight into these gaps, the different scenarios and how best to go about finding a role following a gap.

 Career gaps in your CV?
 Are they a career killer?

-Overall, the answer is “it depends on your circumstances” and I find each person is unique in this situation but I’ll address the major “types” of career gaps and how you might address them.
+Overall, the answer is “it depends on your circumstances” and we find each person is unique in this situation but we’ll address the major “types” of career gaps and how you might address them.

 Ideally, you’ll have a strong job history built up before you have a gap.
 For obvious reasons, the stronger a candidate you are, the easier it will be for you to find a job post-gap.
 The exception to this are graduates.
 Graduates can take the summer to travel, work, whatever – then go find work.
 Just be wary of taking an entire year – you’ll come back with rusty skills to a market full of fresh new graduates with fresh skills.
 If you take a gap year – be prepared to study hard when you come back!